jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

 (4) Information protected in accordance with this section may be disclosed to the persons or class of persons prescribed in regulations made under this Act for the purposes prescribed in those regulations.

 ### 29 Registrar to issue search copies
-(1) The Registrar shall, upon application and payment of the prescribed fee, furnish to any person a copy of any record in the register.
+(1) The Registrar shall, upon application and payment of the prescribed fee (if any), furnish to any person a copy of any record in the register.
 (2) Nothing in subsection (1) requires the Registrar to furnish to any person a copy of any record if permission to search that record has been or could be declined to that person pursuant to section 28(3).

 ### 30 Certified copies of register to be evidence
-(1) The Registrar shall, upon application and payment of the prescribed fee, furnish to any person a certified copy of any record in the register.
+(1) The Registrar shall, upon application and payment of the prescribed fee (if any), furnish to any person a certified copy of any record in the register.
 (2) Every such certified copy signed by the Registrar shall be received in evidence for all purposes as conclusive evidence that the particulars shown on the certified copy have been duly registered.
 (3) Nothing in subsection (1) requires the Registrar to furnish to any person a certified copy of any record if permission to search that record has been or could be declined to that person pursuant to section 28(3).
 (4) This section does not apply to records of radio licences.